sayonasebastian/Simple-docker-image/README.md

 Running a python script using docker

 ## Python script
-Reading 2 text files and displaying information such as word count and words maximun word count
+Reading two text files and displaying information such as word count and words with maximum occurrences in the file

 ## Dockerfile
-Using alpine base image
+Using an alpine base image
 Installing python and creating required directories Setting working directory
 Copying supported text files
-Setting command to run python script
+Setting the command to run the python script

 ## Installation

-Make sure you have docker installed
+Make sure you have docker installed.

 Download docker_project_sn.tar file